floroz/go-social/memory-bank/progress.md

 ## Current Status

-- Partial OpenAPI files for "likes" (`like.yaml` for schemas and paths) have been created.
+- The OpenAPI specification for the "likes" feature has been successfully defined and verified in Swagger UI.
-- An attempt to update `openapi/openapi.yaml` and generate the bundled spec was made.
-- Currently troubleshooting why the "likes" endpoints are not visible in Swagger UI, suspecting an issue with how `openapi/openapi.yaml` references the new partials.
+    - `openapi/v1/schemas/like.yaml` created.
+    - `openapi/v1/paths/like.yaml` created and corrected.
+    - `openapi/openapi.yaml` updated with new tags and references.
+    - `make generate-types` successfully bundled the spec and generated types.
-- The Memory Bank is being updated to reflect this troubleshooting phase.
+- The Memory Bank (`activeContext.md`, `progress.md`) has been updated to reflect the completion of this task.
+- The next steps involve the actual implementation of the "likes" feature in the backend and frontend, which is out of scope for the current task.

 ## Known Issues

-- "Likes" endpoints not appearing in Swagger UI after initial spec file creation and bundling attempt.
 - The "missing feature" of OpenAPI bundle snapshotting (longer-term).

 ## Evolution of Project Decisions